richgit/horizon-prototype/README.md

 # Horizon Prototype

-This is a prototype to test access to Pronto API
+This is a prototype to test the Pronto API.
+It is not production quality code

 ### Structure